oasis-art-project/oasis-server/docs/api-Register-User.md

 "firstName": [string] // Required. minLength: 1
 "lastName": [string] // Required. minLength: 1
 "password": [string] // Required. minLength: 5
-"role": [string] // Required.
+"role": [numeric] // Required.
 From 1 to 4 where 1 - Admin, 2 - Host, 3 - Artist, 4 - Visitor.
 Role 1 can create only a user with the same role
 }

 * **Success response**: